Business owners required to recycle - January 1, 2016. Learn more.

 Conducting your own waste assessment can be as simple as a quick walk-through of your facility or as detailed as a complete review of all purchasing, materials use, and disposal practices.

 How to Get Started

-Anoka County has a technical assistance team that can help you get started by conducting a free, non-regulatory facility walk-through and waste assessment.
+Anoka County has a technical assistance program that can help you get started by conducting a free facility walk-through and waste assessment.
 You can call 763-323-5737 or email to schedule a site visit today.

 We will help you identify opportunities to prevent waste and pollution, purchase products that contain recycled materials and produce less waste from their use, and increase recycling and reuse of waste materials.

 This waste assessment can help you decide on an appropriate pace for implementing a waste reduction program which can begin with a pilot program or a company-wide modification to current operating practices.

 Regardless of the level of effort, the program should involve all affected employees in making the necessary changes.